sergiogarciiam/recursion/README.md

 # Recursion

-Implementation of functions [fibonacci](fibonacci.js) and [mergeSort](mergeSort.js) with JavaScript.
+[Fibonacci](fibonacci.js) and [mergeSort](mergeSort.js) functions implemented with JavaScript.

 The goal was practice the recursion in functions.

-The project is from The [Odin Project](https://www.theodinproject.com/lessons/javascript-recursion) curriculum.
+This project is from [The Odin Project](https://www.theodinproject.com/lessons/javascript-recursion) curriculum.

 ## Author